West Semitic Syllabic and Consonantal Scripts

 If we attach the stray piece to the other end, it fits nicely, and its

-top curve completes the Yod (remember the Yod on the sphinx), and its bottom arc produces a Lamed; this
+top curve completes the Yod (compare the similar Yod on the sphinx, above, and look for this type on the Qeiyafa ostracon); its bottom arc produces a Lamed; this

-Gid`on Yerubba`al seems to be the likeliest candidate for
+Yerubba`al Gid`on seems to be a possible candidate for

 identification with the slightly uncertain reading on the three ar-Ra`i

-sherds, and he is certainly the model for my mission, basically
+sherds, and he is certainly the model for my mission, that is.

 exploiting shock tactics: I am overthrowing the false idols that are